saeyslab/nichenetr/vignettes/ligand_activity_geneset.md

-One type of follow-up analysis is looking at which receptors of the receiver cell population (here: malignant cells) can potentially bind to the prioritized ligands from the sender cell population (here: fibroblasts).
+One type of follow-up analysis is looking at which receptors of the receiver cell population (here: malignant cells) can potentially bind to the prioritized ligands from the sender cell population (here: CAFs).

 So, we will now infer the predicted ligand-receptor interactions of the top-ranked ligands and visualize these in a heatmap.